 6. Win influencers with discounts and special deals

-While enhancing your Twitter engagement, keeping the number of your followers greater than the number of profiles you follow is advisable.
-Also, follow relevant industry leaders to keep you in line with all the recent trends and updates.
+While enhancing your Twitter engagement, keeping the number of your followers greater than the number of profiles you follow is key to looking like you are a brand worthy of garnering more followers.
+It is also advisable to follow relevant industry leaders to keep you in line with all the recent trends and updates.

 Your involvement in Twitter should not be restricted to your customers and target audience but also include influencers who significantly impact your potential customers.

 Targeting influencers might result in impactful retweets.
 You can even try to win them over by offering special deals and discounts.
-They might promote you by organizing exciting contests.
+This widens up opportunities for them to promote you by organizing exciting contests.

-Such promotions would help you a lot in gaining instant appreciation from users.
+Such promotions help you a lot in gaining instant appreciation from users.
 Contests like “the first 100 people who retweet this will get a gift hamper” always help create interest and excitement.
-You are guaranteed to witness a higher rate of engagement by conducting them.
-Short quizzes or polls also help you get more responses.
+You are guaranteed a higher rate of engagement by conducting them.
+Short quizzes or polls are easier for users to interact with, and therefore, help you get more responses.

-This will ultimately help your brand get its share of popularity from the influencers you are targeting.
+All of these tips will ultimately help your brand get its fair share of popularity from the influencers you are targeting.
 Don’t forget to tag and mention relevant people.
-This is important, especially when you participate in a trending event/topic.
+It is important, especially, when participating in a trending event/topic.

 Several brands have taken consumer engagement to the next level by using Twitter.
-For instance, the electronics brand LG wanted to boost the sales of its smartphones.
+For instance, the electronics brand LG wanted to boost the sales of its smartphones in 2013.
 The targeted age group was between 16-24.
 As per the campaign rules, whosoever would find their new stall in the UK first would be rewarded with free tickets to a high-profile concert.

 However, the online map to the location zoomed in only if the tag #LGTicketHunter was used.
 The campaign received 5,000 tweets on the first day.
 This campaign helped LG quadruple their sales of smartphones among their targeted age group owing to the immense response that they received.